fodisi/hackapay/README.md

 - Download and install [Ganache Gui](https://www.trufflesuite.com/ganache) or [ganache-cli](https://www.npmjs.com/package/ganache-cli).
 Follow instructions provider instructions to install the desired version of Ganache.
 Make sure you configure your ganache application to use Port Number 8545

   _Note related to recent truffle update:
-  A few days ago truffle updated to 5.0.29, and one of the project dependencies for unit tests (`openzeppelin-test-helpers`) presented som issues.
-This issue is supposed to be fixed now, but if you find problems running this project, make sure you install truffle 5.0.28, using the command below:_
+  A few days ago truffle updated to 5.0.29, and one of the project dependencies for unit tests (`openzeppelin-test-helpers`) presented some issues.
+The dependency was updated and this issue is supposed to be fixed now, but if when trying to run it locally you find an error related to the web3 version, make sure you install truffle 5.0.28, using the commands below:_

   ```
   npm uninstall -g truffle